outofmbufs/tokenizer/README.md

 # tokenizer
-A simple tokenizer inspired by the example given in the python [re](https://docs.python.org/3/library/re.html) module, with some additional capabilities.
+A simple tokenizer inspired by the example given in the python [re](https://docs.python.org/3/library/re.html) module, with some additional capabilities:

-The Tokenizer class:
- - Allows a straightforward specification of token names and corresponding regular expressions, separated from the tokenizing logic:
+ - The `TokenMatch` class, and subclasses, allow specification of token names, processing rules, and corresponding regular expressions, separated from the tokenizing framework logic:

 ```
     rules = [
-	        TokenMatch('WHITESPACE', r'\s+'),
         TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
+        TokenMatchIgnore('WHITESPACE', r'\s+'),
-	        TokenMatch('CONSTANT', r'-?[0-9]+'),
+        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
     ]

 ```
  - Automatically creates a `TokenID` Enum type from all of the token names given (e.g., the 'WHITESPACE', 'IDENTIFIER', etc above).
- - Defines a `Token` type with an id (a `TokenID` Enum), a value (usually a string), and source location information (where it came from in the line).
+ - Defines a `Token` object containing an `id` (a `TokenID` Enum), a `value` (usually a string), and source location information (where it came from in the input).
- - Can perform simple type conversions so the `value` in a `Token` can be automatically converted to something else (e.g., an integer) if that is preferred over the default string representation.
+ - Generates a stream of `Token` objects from string inputs, which can come from file objects or indeed just be a string or an iterable of strings.
+ - Provides some TokenMatch subclasses with additional capabilities, such as converting the `value` string to something more appropriate (e.g., an integer for a string of digits match).
+  - Can be extended for further custom token processing by subclassing TokenMatch.
- - Can switch rule sets triggered by specific tokens.
+ - Can switch rule sets triggered by specific tokens for modal tokenizing.

 There is also a TokStreamEnhancer providing:
  - Concatenation of multiple input streams